jshiohaha/discord-digester/README.md

 The API is currently hosted on railway and is available at `https://discord-digester-production.up.railway.app`.

+🛠️ I use an API client called [Yaak](https://yaak.app) to test APIs.
+I exported my workspace configuration [here](./.yaak/yaak.discord-digester.json).
+If you want to quickly get started with the API, you can import it into Yaak to get started.
+Make sure your environment is set to production, unless you have the service running locally.

 ## Authentication

 Protected endpoints require an API key to be included in the request headers: